im-kaustubh/idea-project/README.md

    - Introduced guided walkthroughs for both the Basic Indicator Editor and the Indicator Editor selection process
 3. Improved indicator management:
    - Added functionality to edit already-created indicators
+4. Improved date selection for data
+   - Disabled selection of future dates where data does not exist

 ---